 Pediatric dentists are preferred when it comes to children’s oral health because they have undergone additional training.
 If not handled properly, the first dental visit can cause the child to develop a fear of dentists.

 A pediatric dentist is your best shot at mitigating that fear.
 Think of it like potty training, one mistake and your child shies away from the change.
-That said, read the secret to potty training.
+T

 A parent also gets to learn a lot from a child’s dental visit.
 The dentist will examine your child’s mouth and suggest the best cleaning techniques and products for the child.
 If there’s any abnormality, the quicker it’s identified, the easier it’ll be to fix it.